nxame/awesome/README.md

 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Create, share, and use custom AI code assistants with our open-source IDE extensions and hub of models, rules, prompts, docs, and other building blocks
 - [dabbott/react-native-express](https://github.com/dabbott/react-native-express) - The all-in-one guide to React Native
 - [dai-shi/react-tracked](https://github.com/dai-shi/react-tracked) - State usage tracking with Proxies.
 Optimize re-renders for useState/useReducer, React Redux, Zustand and others.
+- [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a Secure and Elastic Infrastructure for Running AI-Generated Code
 - [dilame/instagram-private-api](https://github.com/dilame/instagram-private-api) - NodeJS Instagram private API SDK.
 Written in TypeScript.
 - [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
 - [epicweb-dev/epic-stack](https://github.com/epicweb-dev/epic-stack) - This is a Full Stack app starter with the foundational things setup and configured for you to hit the ground running on your next EPIC idea.